 Simply put, you can run Troop Messenger on your own infrastructure – and no one except you owns the data in it.
 Apps like Slack or MS Teams don’t offer this level of control since you always have to trust the provider of these services.

-As a GDPR compliant app, Troop ensures data privacy at all times - offering you best of the all worlds irrespective of any delivery mode you opt for.
+As a GDPR-compliant app, Troop Messenger ensures data privacy at all times - offering you best of the all worlds irrespective of any delivery mode you opt for.

 On Troop Messenger, admins get an advanced level of control over their team.
 That way, they are in control of who’s accessing which feature and who’s interacting with whom.
 Troop Messenger also has a surveillance feature (TM Monitor) that helps admins closely monitor communication happening between team members.

-For some of the cyber security experts, an air gapped network is not the most practical defense, but it certainly works as an ultimate cybersecurity measure.
-That explains why most of the high-security industries that rely on them: military applications, financial institutions, power plants, aviation systems, and payment networks to name a few.
+For some cyber security experts, an air-gapped network is not the most practical security measure, but it certainly works as an ultimate cybersecurity measure.
+That explains why most of the high-security industries rely on them such as Military applications, financial institutions, power plants, aviation systems, and payment networks to name a few.

-Creating an air gap sounds easy theoretically (just unplug it).
-However, the real implementation of this solution is not as easy as it seems on the paper.
-It is much much more difficult.
+Creating an air gap sounds easy theoretically (unplug it).
+However, the real implementation of this Air gap system/network is not as easy as it seems on paper.
+It is much more difficult.
 Having said that, we are not ruling out the potential security and bandwidth effectiveness of an air gap network or computer.

-We’d in fact encourage you to take consideration of the cost, constraints and administrative requirements.
-Advanced technology that offers stringent defense against cyberattacks is the need-of-the-hour since data theft is becoming one of the major issues for business.
-Once an intruder finds a way into your organisation’s sensitive data, you businesses can take weeks or even months to recover because all networked data is infected and encrypted, making it useless.
+We’d in fact encourage you to take into consideration of the cost, constraints, and administrative requirements.
+Advanced technology that offers stringent defense against cyberattacks is the need of the hour since data theft is becoming one of the major issues for businesses.
+Once an intruder finds a way into your organization’s sensitive data, your businesses can take weeks or even months to recover because all networked data is infected and encrypted, making it useless.